ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+their lives were as active as our own.
+They passed like vapor, while nature
+wore the same aspect of beauty as
+when her Creator commanded her to
+be.
+The heavens shall be as bright
+over our graves as they are How
+around our paths.
+The world will
 have the same attractions for our off­
 spring yet unborn as she had once for
 our ancestors.
 Yet a little while, and